 This gap semester charts a course through the contrasting landscapes and cultures of Costa Rica, Peru, and the Dominican Republic.
 Each country offers a unique experience and opportunities to practice Spanish

 Experience the stunning beaches, vibrant jungles, and pristine rivers of Costa Rica, Rustic Pathways’ most popular destination country.
-Costa Rica is consistently listed among the happiest countries in the world because it has invested heavily in protecting its natural resources and its citizens’ quality of life.“Pura vida” is the unofficial national slogan and multifunctional greeting.
+Costa Rica is consistently listed among the happiest countries in the world because it has invested heavily in protecting its natural resources and its citizens’ quality of life.“Pura Vida” is the unofficial national slogan and multifunctional greeting.
 Soon, you’ll find it rolling off your tongue as easily as if you were a Tico.
-Spend time honing your Spanish skills, during morning classes and by interacting with the locals during an extended homestay with a family in Turrialba and participate in community lead service projects in the afternoon.
+Spend time honing your Spanish skills during morning classes and by interacting with the locals during an extended homestay with a family in Turrialba and participate in community lead service projects in the afternoon.
 From there, head to the pacific to wrap up your time in seasonal activities including top-notch surfing, whitewater rafting, rappelling a waterfall, zip lining, dolphin and whale watching.
 Your time in Costa Rica is spent assisting park rangers in their conservation efforts while doing night patrols to protect sea turtles as they lay their eggs!

 From the Amazon rainforest and dry desert coast to the peaks of the Andes, Peru’s complex national identity blends indigenous roots with colonial influences.
 After arriving in Lima, your first destination is Ollantaytambo and nearby Machu Picchu, where ancient stone ruins dominate the landscape.
 Work on service projects alongside descendants of the Incan empire and bolster your Spanish skills by living with a homestay family in the Sacred Valley.
-Spend a day exploring historic Cusco, then descend 10,000 feet to explore the vast ecological diversity the jungle has to offer.
+Spend a couple of days exploring historic Cusco and descend 10,000 feet into the Amazonian Basin to explore the vast ecological diversity the jungle has to offer.
 After your adventures in the Amazon rainforest, wrap up your time in Peru by heading to the Pacific coast for some adventure activities and beach time.